pulp/pulp_puppet/docs/user-guide/recipes.rst

     Task Id: 9f06e091-e54c-47d4-8b17-cebfc4451215

-The same could be accomplished using the pulp-admin command.
+The same could be accomplished using the pulp-admin command, which interacts with the Pulp server.
+The server then notifies the consumer of the binding.

 ::